 When you first set out to grow apples, you probably pictured a handsome, sturdy little tree.
 You likely thought about plucking bright, crispy, deliciously sweet apples from its branches.
 Maybe you thought about the apple pies you’d bake or the look on your neighbor’s face when you handed them a bag filled with your amazing, homegrown fruit.

 Fear not.
 Your apple tree can still be successful.
-Taking preemptive action with the right fungicide can prevent a fungal disease from appearing at all.
+Preventative action with the right fungicide can prevent a fungal disease from appearing at all.
 And, if you act swiftly, some fungicides can even tackle fungal infections already plaguing your tree.

 To help you avoid a tree loss situation, we’re going to talk about 8 options for the best fungicide for apple trees.